Proven strategies to break through sales challenges

-When he was a regional sales manager at LinkedIn, Kwesi Graves spoke to Hubspot about adopting a buyer-first mentality in sales.
+When he was a regional sales manager at LinkedIn, Kwesi Graves spoke with Hubspot about adopting a buyer-first mentality in sales.
 The approach aims to build trust, and that trust comes from understanding.
-Graves explains, “I always encourage my team to take off their [sales] hats and put on their [customer] hats until they understand them,” and continues, “until we really understand [the customer], we shouldn’t be selling to them in the first place.”
+Graves explained, "I always encourage my team to take off their [sales] hats and put on their [customer] hats until they understand them," and continued, "Until we really understand [the customer], we shouldn't be selling to them in the first place."

 By understanding the individual customer, an agent can personalize recommendations and fine-tune their positioning.
 Besides active listening while interacting with customers, personalization can be enhanced with data.
 Make the data that shows the customer's past behaviors and purchases accessible to your agents to highlight opportunities.